gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve a product by its slug value.
+Use this API to retrieve a product by its slug value.

 *Returned Response:*